 We’ve had a few cold nights in far north Queensland recently.
 That’s what happens when we get these lovely fine dry season days – created by cooler dry air from the south.
-That sends the night time minimums down to the low teens in Cairns, and single figures on the high country west of us, on the lovely Atherton Tablelands.
+That sends the night time minimums down to the low teens in Cairns, and single figures on the high country west of us, on the beautiful Atherton Tablelands.

-Those cool nights won’t be worrying Lara Hudson – if anything, it’s probably helping her prepare for sub zero temperatures she will experience in northern Scandinavia later this year.
-Lara worked in the fashion industy for 13 years. but found herself wondering about things she had not yet experienced.
+Those cool nights won’t be worrying Lara Hudson – if anything, it’s probably helping her prepare for sub-zero temperatures she will experience in northern Scandinavia later this year.
+Lara worked in the fashion industry for 13 years. but found herself wondering about things she had not yet experienced.
 That led her to a dog sledding trip in Sweden – and now Lara is heading to Norway to work as a sledding guide.
 Lara will live in a remote wilderness camp a couple of hours from Tromso, with no electricity or running water – but there will be plenty of huskies.

 LISTEN to my interview with Lara Hudson here.